-The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by the Chief Philanthropic Officer and the Operations and Programme Associate.
+The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by the Chief Philanthropic Officer, the Grants and Operations Coordinator and the Scholarships and Engagement Associate.
 The Borrin Foundation’s trustee is the Nikau Foundation.

 Grants and Scholarships Committee (GSC)

 Chairperson Grants and Scholarships Committee

 David is a judge of the Court of Appeal of New Zealand.

 David began his legal studies at Victoria University, then studied law at Oxford University on a Rhodes scholarship.
 He taught law at Bristol University from 1986 to 1988, before returning to New Zealand in 1989 to practise law.
 He spent 10 years at the law firm Chapman Tripp before going to the bar in 1999.
 He was appointed Queen’s Counsel in 2003.
 David had a wide-ranging practice at the bar,with a particular focus on appellate advocacy before the Court of Appeal and the Supreme Court.

 David spent the 2018/2019 academic year at New York University as a Senior Global Fellow in the Hauser Global Law School.

 On his return to New Zealand in July 2019 David was appointed as a judge of the High Court and Court of Appeal.

 Before his appointment to the bench, David had an extensive involvement in law reform in New Zealand and overseas, advising ministers and government agencies on a wide range of policy issues.
 He has represented New Zealand in bilateral and multilateral treaty negotiations.
 David chaired a series of intergovernmental meetings at the Hague Conference on Private International Law that culminated in the adoption in June 2019 of the Hague Convention on Enforcement of Judgments in Civil and Commercial Matters.